jpaulm/csharpfbp/README.md

 The "solution" line should now say 3 projects
-Now close Visual C#, and it will ask you if you want to save `FBP.sln` Savy `Yes`, and it will prompt you with a sugested location.
+Now close Visual C#, and it will ask you if you want to save `FBP.sln` Say `Yes`, and it will prompt you with a sugested location.
 Remove `Concord` from the suggested file name, and hit `Save`.

 Go back into Visual C#
 Right click on `Concord`, click on Add Reference..., select both FBPLib and FBPVerbs, hit OK